God’s Own Country – Kerala

 We left for Munnar at 10 am and were soon traveling along NH-85.
 After breezing through the highway for about 2.5 hours, we stopped on the way at the first attraction – Cheeyappara Waterfalls.
 Here, the waterfall cascades down over 7 steps before falling down and gives a pleasant view.
 It is a decent stopover to stretch your legs and take pictures.

 Opposite to the waterfall, there are a few street vendors selling various food items.
 One of the vendors selling a unique fruit caught our attention.
-It learnt that it a local fruit – Chambakka (Apple Rose or Java Apple).
+We learnt that it was a local fruit – Chambakka (Apple Rose or Java Apple).
 We bought a few to try and found them to be fleshy and mildly sour.
 Our driver explained that the fruit is locally used to make pickles.

 The warm and humid climate of Kerala with rich loamy soil and good rainfall makes it ideal for growing spices.
 Munnar has many herbal gardens where you can see spices being cultivated.
 The Biovalley Herbal Garden at Kallar is one of such gardens located on the way.
 It’s at an hour’s drive from Cheeyappara Waterfall.
-There is an entry fee of ₹100/person (which I found a bit expensive) and a guided tour is provided through the plantation growing spices like- pepper, coffee, cardamom, cinnamon etc. It was pretty informative to see the plants and shrubs of most common spices we use pretty frequently.
+There is an entry fee of ₹100/person (which I found a bit expensive) and a guided tour is provided through the plantation growing spices like- pepper, coffee, cardamom, cinnamon etc. It was pretty informative to see the plants and shrubs of most common spices we use frequently.

 Rose Garden: This is again on the highway and close to the Spice Garden.
 Even though the garden is known as ‘Rose Garden’, you can find a variety of other plants and trees like – Vanilla, Cardamom, Strawberry and Amla.
 You can also buy seeds of flowering plants from here.